adamDaffa00/adamDaffa00/README.md

 ### Hi there 👋
 <h2> My name is Adam Daffa Alghifari. </h2>

-🌱 im currently learning some front end tools and frameworks
+- 🌱 im currently learning some front end tools and frameworks
+- 🤔 I’m looking for help with group discussion, youtube channels, stackoverflow, w3shools, etc

 <!--
 **adamDaffa00/adamDaffa00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 here are some ideas to get you started: